 If you plan to use student loans as a means to cover the costs of law school, We suggest that you review your credit report on an annual basis to correct any inaccuracies.
 A good credit rating facilitates a lower interest rate and quicker loan approval for the private alternative loan programs.

 Direct charges for tuition, fees, housing (University-owned) and meal plan rates are set on an annual basis by the University administration.
 Variable expenses such as books, supplies, personal spending and travel allowances are set by the Office of Financial Aid and the UD School of Law (UDSL), and are based on average student expenses and federal guidelines.

 Because most UDSL students attend full-time during the fall and spring semesters, our annual student expense budgets reflect these average cost of attendance figures.
-If your projected personal expenses are higher than our estimate, you are encouraged to contact a financial aid counselor in Flyers First to discuss your needs and the possibility of increasing your individual personal expense allowance.
+If your projected personal expenses are higher than our estimate, you are encouraged to contact the financial office within the law school to discuss your needs and the possibility of increasing your individual personal expense allowance.

 The Office of Student Accounts is responsible for the billing and payment process for all law students.
 Each student has a student account, which summarizes all charges and payments made for University services.
 The transactions in this account accumulate over the entire enrollment period at the University of Dayton.

-Adjustments to your schedule may affect your charges and aid so be sure to talk with a financial aid counselor if you must drop a course (or courses).
+Adjustments to your schedule may affect your charges and aid so be sure to talk with the law school's financial aid office if you must drop a course (or courses).
 Learn more about the University's refund policy.